tcotav/aircbot/tests/archive/README.md

 ## If You Need to Reference These Files

 These files are preserved for historical reference.
-However, the consolidated test suite (`test_consolidated.py`) should be used for all current testing needs.
+However, the consolidated test suite (`tests/test_consolidated.py`) should be used for all current testing needs.

-For questions about the consolidation process, see `test_consolidation_report.md` in the project root.
+For questions about the consolidation process, see `tests/test_consolidation_report.md`.